Core Respiratory Presentations

 Introduce yourself

-Ask for name & date of birth
+Ask for patient's name & any pain

-Explain the examination and ask for consent
+Explain the examination and ask for consent, smile (!)

 Exposure

-It is important to ensure adequate exposure for inspection- 45 degrees lying on bed, ask for consent for a male to be topless and female to be down to bra
+It is important to ensure adequate exposure for inspection- 45 degrees lying on bed, ask for consent for a male to be topless and female to be down to bra if they feel comfortable

-End of the bed inspection
+End of the bed

-Oxygen, nebulisers, inhalers, sputum pot
+Medication/ adjuncts around bed: Oxygen, nebulisers, inhalers, sputum pot

-Ask to Cough- ?wet
+Ask to Cough

 Breathe to calm own nerves + steady self